 About Pieta House

-Pieta House, the centre for the prevention of self-harm or suicide opened its doors a decade ago with Lucan in County Dublin the centre of operations.
+Pieta House, the centre for the prevention of self-harm and suicide opened its doors a decade ago with Lucan in County Dublin the centre of operations.
 In the intervening years we have seen and helped over 20,000 people in suicidal distress or engaging in self-harm, and established eight subsequent centres, three in the greater Dublin area - Ballyfermot, Tallaght and Finglas and five further centres to cater for the rest of the country in Limerick, Cork, Tipperary, Galway and Kerry.

 In 2003, our founder and former CEO, Joan Freeman, a practising psychologist, closed down her own counselling business and dedicated her time to finding out how she could help people who were suicidal - what would be beneficial to them and help them get through their dark time.
 After three years of research, she opened up Pieta House, which quickly became a respected and recognised service for those who were suicidal.